arnavmalhotra/Tonalysis-backend/README.md

 A unified AI-powered communication toolkit featuring:

-1. **Tonalysis** — A real-time speech & body language therapy platform
+1. **Tonalysis** — A real-time tone & body language analysis and feedback platform for effective communication
-2. **Voice Transcriber Extension** — A Chrome extension for real-time transcription
+2. **Tonalysis Lite Chrome Extension** — A Chrome extension to use the speech analysis features during virtual meetings

 ---
-# Tonalysis - Speech & Body Language Therapy Platform
+# Tonalysis - Tone & Body Language Analysis and Feedback

 A real-time speech therapy platform that analyzes your voice, body language, and presentation skills using AI-powered feedback.